shivashant25/Sentinel-with-XDR/labguide/part-01/lab09.md

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-1. Next, In Add Microsoft Sentinel to a workspace page.
+1. Create, In Add Microsoft Sentinel to a workspace page.

 1. Select your existing workspace that was created in the previous lab, then select **Add**.
 This could take a few minutes.